Deep Support Vectors: Conclusion

 \section{Conclusion}

-\jh{This paper pioneers the definition of support vectors in nonlinear deep learning models, specifically through the introduction of DSVs (Deep Support Vectors).
-We demonstrated the feasibility of generating DSVs using only pretrained models, without requiring access to the training dataset.
-To achieve this, we extended the KKT (Karush-Kuhn-Tucker) conditions, to DeepKKT conditions.
-It can be applied to any deep learning models.
-The synthesized DSVs effectively encode the decision boundary, offering a visual and intuitive explanation of a model's decision-making process.
-Furthermore, we have shown that models can be retrained using DSVs in a manner akin to SVMs.}
+\jh{\nj{In this paper, we redefined support vectors} in nonlinear deep learning models through the introduction of Deep Support Vectors (DSVs).
+We demonstrated the feasibility of generating DSVs using only \nj{a pretrained model}, without \nj{accessing} to the training dataset.
+To achieve this, we extended the KKT (Karush-Kuhn-Tucker) conditions to DeepKKT conditions \nj{and the proposed} method can be applied to any deep learning models.}

+\jh{Akin to SVMs, the DeepKKT condition effectively encodes the decision boundary into DSVs.
+DSVs can reconstruct the model, making them useful for dataset distillation.
+Additionally, their visual encoding of the decision criteria can serve as a global explanation, helping to understand the model's overall behavior and decisions.
+Furthermore, the DeepKKT condition transforms a classification model into a generative model with high fidelity.
+Not only can it sample data, but it also generalizes well, allowing the use of labels as latent variables.}